 England's soccer prestige, badly dented by defeat at the hands of West Germany last month, was completely shattered tonight (Tuesday) as Northern Ireland scared their first victory over England in 15 years.

-England's soccer prestige, badly dented by defeat at the hands of West Germany last month, was completely shattered tonight (Tuesday) as Northern Ireland scared their first victory over England in 15 years.
+Background: England's soccer prestige, badly dented by defeat at the hands of West Germany last month, was completely shattered tonight (Tuesday) as Northern Ireland scared their first victory over England in 15 years.
 The Irish achieved their shock win at Wembley without the help of star forward George Best -- who picked this week to announce his retirement from the game.

 Manager Alf Ramsey had largely remodelled the England side, bringing in uncapped Colin Todd of Derby and Tony Currie of Sheffield United, and relative newcomers Malcolm Macdonald and goalkeeper Pater Shilton.